Skip to main content

 Google Analytics brings a new dimension to Botify reports.
 When you integrate your Google Analytics account with Botify, we import your visit data from search engines and social networks.
 These performance indicators are mapped to SEO indicators from the Botify crawl analysis.
 Botify reports will identify areas that can be improved, such as the pages that generated organic visits but have duplicate HTML tags or those that did not generate visits because they are deep in the website structure.

-GA4 Data in Botify Reports
+GA4 data in Botify reports

 When you integrate your Google Analytics 4 data, Botify retrieves your visit, conversion, and Paid Search data.
 If you have integrated Universal Analytics (UA) data in Botify, we ensure consistency with your data by mapping the data between the two analytics platforms.
 Google Analytics 4 visit data is available in the following locations in Botify: